kaseymallette/blackjack/README.md

 ## Introduction

-Create a blackjack program that allows for a single user to continuously play blackjack hands and
+Create a blackjack program that:

-This is a package that allows a single user to continuously play blackjack hands from a blackjack shoe with an even number of decks.
+(i) allows a single user to continuously play blackjack hands from a six-deck shoe
-The default setting of the package is a six deck shoe.
-The package uses the input function to allow for the user to play every hand, in which the user can hit, stand, double, or split.
-Play ends either when the user decides to stop playing or when the shoe ends.
-Data from the shoe is then exported as a dataframe to a csv file.
-If the user wants to continue playing, a new shoe will be dealt.
+(ii) uses basic strategy to run through blackjack hands for x number of six-deck shoes
+(iii) tracks and exports hand and shoe data for all hands played

 ## Objectives

 * Analyze data collected from all hands dealt
 * Anlayze data collected from all shoes dealt

-# hand_data.csv
+*hand_data.csv*
 column | description
 ------ | -----------
 dealer_up | Dealer's up card (A, 2, 3, ..., 10)